Nursing Assistant/Home Health Aide

 After completing the course and passing the test, C3 Fellows will assist students in finding a nursing assistant job close to their home.
 Please contact Director of Healthcare Partnerships Shawn Vang with any questions about the C3 Fellows program.

-If you have further questions about licensure for Nursing Assistant, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.
+If you have further questions about Nursing Assistant licensure, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.

 Overall, employment of nursing and home health aides is projected to grow by 18 percent through 2018, which is faster than the average for all occupations, according to the Bureau of Labor Statistics.
 Many of the new jobs will be in nursing and residential care facilities, and growth will be particularly robust in community care facilities for the elderly.